waralex/dash-docs/README.md

 4. open http://127.0.0.1:8000 in your browser

+on Windows systems `waitress` can be a replacement for `gunicorn`
+3. `pip install waitress`
+4. `waitress-serve --listen=*:8000 tutorial.run:server`
+5. open http://127.0.0.1:8000 in your browser

 ### Contributing

 PRs accepted!
 The Dash user guide is itself a Dash app.
 Each file in `tutorial` represents a "chapter" of the docs.